wuzhengy/TAU/IP2.md

 Internet Protocol 2(IP2) aims to provide the best effort universal p2p connectivity.

 First of all, IP2 uses self-generated 256-bits "public key" as immutable address or ID, while classical Internet Protocol(IP1) appoints hierarchically and often dynamically IP addresses.
-IP1 has caused "uncertain reachability" in the type of address and connection, especially when  same device is moving among different networks or locates in unknown changing firewall rules; therefore additional proxy or name server infrastructure burden is needed for each application.
+IP1 has caused "uncertain reachability" in the type of address and connection, especially when the same device is moving among different networks or locates in unknown firewall rules; therefore additional proxy or name server infrastructure burden is needed for each application.

 IP2 is designed for "public key direct to public key" overlay communication.
-Thanks to the innovation of XOR distance to form up the local capture swarm network, the nodes are incentivated to share "public key to IP address" naming and relaying for restricted nodes, disregard of application types.
+Thanks to the innovation of XOR distance to form up the prefix capture swarm network, the nodes are incentivated to share "public key to IP address" naming and relaying for restricted nodes, disregard of application types.

 On top of IP2, traditional TCP or UDP type of services could be rebuilt without worrying about static/dynamic, v4/v6, local/public, wifi/cellular types of IP1 addresses and their arbitrary address translation and filtering restrictions.
 This potentially reduces cost of operating IOT devices, as well.

-The technology stack includes "distributed routing vectors" for sending and capturing data, ED25519 assymetric encryption for premission-less and colision-free unique addressing, and pattern randomized transmission on UDP.
+The technology stack includes "distributed vectors" for seeking, sending and capturing data, ED25519 assymetric encryption for premission-less and colision-free unique addressing, and pattern randomized transmission on UDP.
 TAU Cambridge provides an opensource C++ reference implementation libIP2 on github(...).

 Please note the terminology used in this document to avoid confusion.
 A "public key" is self generated to be used as address for nodes.
-A "node" is a client/server with an "public key" listening on a UDP socket implementing the distributed hash table protocol.
+A "node" is a client/server with an "public key" listening on a UDP socket.
 Due to self-addressing, multiple nodes can share one public key.
-This will make classical connection based communication such as TCP hard to use the sequencial flow method on key to key, since one public key can have many devices under and hard to differenciate to make end to end impossible.
+This will make classical connection based communication such as TCP hard to use the sequencial method, since one public key can have many devices and hard to make end to end connection.
 The levenstein distance array will come into the picture for public key to public key communication.
 This makes communciction potentially more powerful by including the broadcast function with just one public key.

 ## Overview